Hypothyroidism: Here’s everything you need to know

 Is my hypothyroidism curable?

-Hypothyroidism is a very treatable condition.
-Timely and proper medical treatment will help you get back to a normal healthy life.
-However, you may have to continue taking medications for your thyroid disease for a long period of time.
+Hypothyroidism is a treatable condition.
+Timely and proper medical treatment will help you get back to a normal, healthy life.
+However, you may have to continue taking medications for your thyroid disease for a long time.

 Do I have to take thyroid hormone supplements for the rest of my life?

 Your thyroid gland may remain underactive for your entire life.
-This means that you may have to be under medication for your lifetime.
+This means that you may have to be on medication for entire lifetime.
 However, your doctor may adjust your dose periodically based on your hormone levels.

 I missed a dose of my thyroid medicine.
 What should I do now?

-If you miss a dose, take the dose when you remember it.
+If you miss a dose, take the dose when you remember.
 If you remember your missed dose only at a time close to your next dose, then take only that dose.
 Don’t take a second dose to make up for the one you missed.

 What if I take an extra dose of my thyroid medication by mistake?

 If you take an extra dose of your thyroid medication by mistake, do not panic.
-Accidental consumption of one additional dose of thyroid medicine is unlikely to harm you.
-You may experience heart pounding, feeling very hot, sweating, increased hunger, nervousness, anxiety and in some cases, even diarrhoea and sleeplessness.
-You may start experiencing these symptoms several days after the accident which may resolve gradually over the next couple of days.
+Accidental consumption of one additional dose of thyroid medicine is unlikely to harm.
+You may experience heart pounding, feeling very hot, sweating, increased hunger, nervousness, anxiety, and in some cases, even diarrhoea and sleeplessness.
+You may start experiencing these symptoms several days after the accident, which may resolve gradually over the next couple of days.
 Consult your doctor and report the incident if your symptoms are persistent.

 To avoid making a mistake, keep a checklist or a pillbox that contains tablets dispensed for each day separately.